rafaSouza26/automatic-order-selection-ingarch/README.md

 # Automated Time Series Modelling for Count Data

 Welcome to the official repository for the research and development from my Master's dissertation in Computational Engineering, **"Automatic Order Selection in Models for Time Series of Counts"**.
-This project was born out of a persistent challenge in time series analysis: the complex and often subjective task of selecting the correct model orders for count data.
+This project was born out of a challenge in time series analysis: the complex and often subjective task of selecting the correct model orders for count data.

 ## 📜 The Problem & The Solution